“All we want is a job”

 What is ActionAid doing to help?

-ActionAid is trying to ease the financial burden on some of the most vulnerable workers, including single women and pregnant women, by providing food and cash transfers.
+ActionAid has been working to ease the financial burden on some of the most vulnerable workers, including single women and pregnant women, by providing food and cash transfers.

-In Myanmar, we are distributing hand sanitizers to workers where there is limited water and raising awareness about social distancing, and ways to protect themselves.
+In Myanmar, we have been distributing hand sanitisers to workers where there is limited water, and raising awareness about social distancing and ways to protect themselves.

-ActionAid Myanmar is supporting 150,000 garment workers in five industrial areas of Yangon, Bago and Ayeyarwaddy by providing public health information in local languages on how to prevent the spread of coronavirus, follow self-isolation and handwashing guidance.
+ActionAid Myanmar has been supporting 150,000 garment workers in five industrial areas of Yangon, Bago and Ayeyarwaddy by providing public health information in local languages on how to prevent the spread of coronavirus, follow self-isolation and handwashing guidance.

-We are also supporting female factory workers who have experienced gender-based violence through our network of paralegals.
+We have also been supporting female factory workers who have experienced gender-based violence through our network of paralegals.

-In Ghana, ActionAid has plans to reach 48,000 people across 20 districts in Ghana with food and other supplies.
-We are also preparing to provide hand soaps, sanitisers, and cash transfers to women
+In Ghana, ActionAid made plans to reach 48,000 people across 20 districts in Ghana with food and other supplies.
+We have been providing hand soaps, sanitisers, and cash transfers to women.

 In India, ActionAid have extended support across 24 states by providing dry ration kits to vulnerable families, cooked food to individuals by running community kitchens and by also by providing sanitation kits with masks, sanitisers, and soap.

-In Brazil, we are working with partners to raise awareness about coronavirus and planning projects focusing on food security, women’s rights, and public services.
+In Brazil, we have been working with partners to raise awareness about coronavirus and planning projects focusing on food security, women’s rights, and public services.